Gabriele Tarquini: Hyundai (2018-2021)

-In a poll conducted by Motorsport Magazine in 2005, Tarquini was voted the 11th greatest touring car driver ever.
+In a poll conducted by Motor Sport magazine in 2005, Tarquini was voted the 11th greatest touring car driver ever.

+Management career

+Tarquini is currently the Sporting Director of Genesis Magma Racing, which will join the 2026 FIA World Endurance Championship with the Genesis GMR-001 chassis.

 Racing record

 Career summary

 † As Tarquini was a guest driver, he was ineligible for points.

 Complete International Formula 3000 results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)

 † — Did not finish the race, but was classified as he completed over 90% of the race distance.

 Complete 24 Hours of Le Mans results

 Complete Formula One results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)

 † Did not finish, but was classified as he had completed more than 90% of the race distance.